eCook Meal

 GOLDEN SLABS

 Return the pan to a medium-high heat with enough oil to cover the base.
 When hot, fry the tofu slabs for 4-5 minutes, gently turning as they colour, until crispy and golden all over.
-On completion, transfer to a baking tray (or the tray that was used for the kale) and pop in the oven for 2-3 minutes for some extra crisp!
+On completion, transfer to a baking tray (or the tray that was used for the Kale) and pop in the oven for 2-3 minutes for some extra crisp!

 DINNER IS SERVED!